pixlsus/website/src/articles/rgb-or-lab-which-modules/index.md

 This is also the problem that arises with hue zones blending in the **color zones** module (even if a tweak, introduced under the "smooth" process mode, attempts to hide this under the rug), which produces granular and sharp transitions.

 The only darktable module that works in Lab to make a blur, and where it still works reasonably, is the **local laplacian** mode of the **local contrast** module.
-The price we pay for it to work is that it's very computationally heavy and the theory is like rocket science.
+The price we pay for it to work is that it's very computationally heavy and theory is like rocket science.
 And, even if the blur is stable, it comes with an ungracious desaturation with a hue shift to muddy grey-blue when you push the sliders a little too hard.

 ## The benefits of a linear RGB treatment